-For thousands of years, Hindus have believed that there is an all encompassing God-like source called Brahman.
-According to scriptures, Brahman, or the all encompassing truth, is thought of being impossible to describe because it is believed to be infinite consciousness.
+For thousands of years, Hindus have believed that there is an all-encompassing God-like source called Brahman.
+According to scriptures, Brahman, or the all-encompassing truth, is thought of being impossible to describe because it is believed to be infinite consciousness.
 In the estimation of Hindu seers, Brahman is the creator of the cosmos and universe, yet at the same time is the cosmos, universe, and everything found within it.
 The great Hindu sage Ramana Maharshi tells us:

 All these universes, humans, thoughts and events are merely pictures moving on the screen of pure Consciousness, which alone is real.
 Shapes and phenomena passes away, but consciousness will remain forever.”

 If Brahman is in fact the creator of the universe yet at the same time is the creation, this means that you and I have a part of Brahman within.
-Hindus refer to this part of ourselves as the Atman, or eternal soul, and it is the goal of all Hindus to reunite their Atman with the ultimate divine source of Bahaman.
-It is believed that a state of pure unwavering consciousness is who we are at the deepest level of our beings, yet because our souls are mistaking led to believe the material world as real, we remain stuck in a cycle of suffering.
+Hindus refer to this part of themselves as the Atman, or eternal soul, and it is the goal of all Hindus to reunite their Atman with the ultimate divine source of Bahaman.
+It is believed that a state of pure unwavering consciousness is who we are at the deepest level of our beings, yet because our souls are mistakenly led to believe the material world is real, we remain stuck in a cycle of suffering.

 Maya, which means illusion, is the term used to describe what prohibits us from experiencing the truth of eternal bliss.
-Hindus believe that Maya causes us to develop a self-concept, or ego, and identify with our impermanent body and everything connected to it.
-When individuals see the impermanent material and constantly changing world as real, they develop a view of ignorance which causes them to perceive right as wrong and wrong as right.
-In the estimation of the world’s oldest religion, it is only by devoting one’s self to spiritual practices and prayer, can individuals ultimately obtain Moksha or spiritual union with the all-encompassing truth of pure consciousness.
+Hindus believe that Maya causes us to develop a self-concept or ego, and identify with our impermanent body and everything connected to it.
+When individuals see the impermanent material and constantly changing world as real, they develop a view of ignorance that causes them to perceive right as wrong and wrong as right.
+In the estimation of the world’s oldest religion, it is only by devoting one’s self to spiritual practices and prayer, one can individuals ultimately obtain Moksha or spiritual union with the all-encompassing truth of pure consciousness.

 For Science and Spirituality, Consciousness is the Key:

 It should now be clear to see that consciousness is the key disagreement in the science and spirituality debate, yet because the state of mindful awareness has unmeasurable qualities, it seems unlikely that a verdict will soon be reached.
 While spiritualists, especially of the Hindu faith, believe that consciousness is a clear sign of God, atheistic scientists think that it is a function of the brain yet to be discovered.
-So the question remains, is there an all pervading higher power or not?
+So the question remains, is there an all-pervading higher power or not?

 One iconic figure that can potentially shed light on answering this question is history’s most accomplished scientist, Albert Einstein.
 Throughout his career as a physicist, Einstein was able to accomplish great things, including conceptualizing the general theory of relativity, developing the mass-energy equivalence formula, and advancing the field of quantum theory.
 Unlike many of his colleagues who believed in a purely scientific existence, however, Einstein wasn’t willing to dismiss the notion of a higher power.
-He came to realize that the further he studied science, the more he thought that a spiritual energy was probable.
+He came to realize that the further he studied science, the more he thought that spiritual energy was probable.
 He told us:

 Every one who is seriously involved in the pursuit of science becomes convinced that a spirit is manifest in the laws of the Universe — a spirit vastly superior to that of man, and one in the face of which we with our modest powers must feel humble.
 In this way the pursuit of science leads to a religious feeling of a special sort, which is indeed quite different from the religiosity of someone more naive.”

-Here at Balanced Achievement, we understand that we, like everyone else, don’t have the authority to tell you for certain if consciousness is a direct representation of a spiritual reality or not.
-From personal experience, however, we can tell you that by searching for this answer with spiritual understanding and the practice of meditation, we believe it is more probable then not.
-If you are willing to search deep within yourself, you too will come to realize that a spiritual consciousness is the key to human existence.
+Here at Balanced Achievement, we understand that we, like everyone else, don’t have the authority to tell you for certain if consciousness is a direct representation of spiritual reality or not.
+From personal experience, however, we can tell you that by searching for this answer with spiritual understanding and the practice of meditation, we believe it is more probable than not.
+If you are willing to search deep within yourself, you too will come to realize that spiritual consciousness is the key to human existence.
 Now, we leave you with a quote from the great Hindu sage Paramahansa Yogananda: